j-easy/easy-props/README.md

-## What is Projector?
+## What is Easy Properties?

-Projector (**PRO**perty in**JECTOR**) is a Java library that allows you to inject configuration properties in Java objects in a declarative way using annotations.
+Easy Properties is a Java library that allows you to inject configuration properties in Java objects in a declarative way using annotations.

-The idea behind Projector is to implement the _"Inversion Of Control"_ principle : Instead of having objects looking actively for configuration properties, these objects simply declare configuration properties they need, and these properties will be provided to them by a tool, Projector for instance!
+The idea is to implement the _"Inversion Of Control"_ principle : Instead of having objects looking actively for configuration properties, these objects simply declare configuration properties they need, and these properties will be provided to them by a tool, Easy Properties for instance!

 It is a kind of dependency injection, but for properties.
 Let's call it _"property injection"_.

-## Why Projector?
+## Why Easy Properties?

 Dependency injection frameworks allow you to inject properties in your Java objects and they do it very well.

 But in order to benefit from this feature, your code should run inside a DI container, or at least, the object in which your are trying to inject properties must be managed by a DI container.

-So what if your code does not run inside a DI container?
-This is where Projector comes to play, to allow you to benefit from dependency injection without requiring your code to run inside a DI container.
+What if your code does **not** run inside a DI container?
+This is where Easy Properties comes to play, to allow you to benefit from dependency injection without requiring your code to run inside a DI container.

-That said, **Projector is a library, not a framework**.
+That said, **Easy Properties is a library, not a framework**.
 It is **not** YADIF (Yet Another DI Framework) :smirk:

 ## Quick example

-With Projector, you declare properties you need on your object's fields using a set of intuitive annotations and instruct it to inject these properties.
+With Easy Properties, you declare properties you need on your object's fields using a set of intuitive annotations and instruct it to inject these properties.
 Let's see an example:

 Suppose you have a Java object of type `Bean` which should be configured with: